 Traditional grooved timber deck boards have proved a very uncomfortable traveling surface for wheelchair users.
 Choose smooth deck boards to provide a smoother ride for users in the urban environment.

 Trip risk for visually impaired, less able, and children

 High ‘grip’ on traditional timber anti-slip deck boards can prove a trip hazard for the less able.
 Antislip is very important for commercial decking use.
 Choose a deck board with a finer grit for the anti-slip provision, which will still minimise slip risk but with a less ‘grippy’ surface.

 Brightly coloured anti-slip inserts on deck boards for steps and changes of level will highlight any risk to the pedestrian.
 Choose a deck board that offers a range of colours to easily identify any changes in level and minimise risk to users.

 Ease of moving from change in surfaces, e.g tarmac to decking

 Changing surfaces can cause problems in urban environments.
-High level of grip on traditional antislip boards can make change in surface difficult for some pedestrians, in particular the less able.
-As with ‘Trip risk’ above, choosing a finer grit for the antislip board on a smooth deck board will make surface changes much easier.
+The high level of grip on traditional anti-slip boards can make change in surface difficult for some pedestrians, particularly the less able.
+As with ‘trip risk’ above, choosing a finer grit for the anti-slip board on a smooth deck board will make surface changes much easier.

 Or to find out more about Marley Decking solutions,